rpdrewes/whisper-websocket-server/README.md

 - [Kaldi-Gstreamer-server](https://github.com/alumae/kaldi-gstreamer-server)

-I ran a Kaldi server for years and accessed it from my open Android phone using Kõnele as the frontend (just as I describe above).
+I ran this Kaldi server for years and accessed it from my open Android phone using Kõnele as the frontend (just as I describe above for this project).
 It worked pretty well.
 I find Whisper to be a much superior voice recognition system though.
-I think maybe Kaldi works better in other languages than it does in English, but I doubt it compares to Whisper these days.
+I think maybe Kaldi works better in other languages than it does in English, but I doubt it compares in recognition accuracy to Whisper these days.

 ---
 ## Feedback